 - Cut the shrimp into bite size pieces and then place in the skillet while the catfish finishes cooking.
 Once the fish and shrimp are cooked, plate the dish with the shrimp mixed into the black eyed peas.

 This dinner is really good and hearty, and the best part is it is fairly inexpensive to prepare.
 My total cost for this meal was $4.69 and it took me about ten minutes total to prepare.
-If you are on Weight Watchers, this meal will cost you ZERO points.
-If not, know that it was 632 calories, 9.7g fat, 51g complex carbs, and 70.7g lean protein which we all require to sustain or grow lean muscle.
+This meal was 632 calories, 9.7g fat, 51g complex carbs, and 70.7g lean protein which we all require to sustain or grow lean muscle.
 The total caloric intake can be reduced by making smaller servings.
 I just happen to still be a volume eater despite having lost 70 pounds.
 I am a volume eater because I train with free weights, and walk 14 to 21 miles per week on days I do not weight train.
 I eat like this and still have a difficult time not losing anymore weight despite now being at 9% body fat.
 Friends, in the weight loss journey, it is not as much how much you eat, but what you eat that makes the difference.
 By cutting out sugar and processed foods entirely and eating high protein and low carbs, you will absolutely lose weight in a healthy manner.
 And, by eating like this, you will feel incredibly better for it.
 Mentally and physically.